Thailand Food Guide – How to Eat and Order Like a Local Thai

 Thai basil with pork and fried egg over rice…

-COST: 30THB with pork or chicken.
-Add 10B for the fried egg.
+COST: 40THB with pork or chicken.
+Add 10B for the fried egg. (local hawker stand prices)

-Thai holy basil is the key ingredient in this super popular Thai dish pad gra pao moo found all over Thailand.
-Thai locals enjoy it for breakfast, lunch and dinner.
+Thai holy basil is the key ingredient for the quintessential Thai dish pad gra prao moo found all over Thailand.
+Thai locals enjoy it for breakfast, lunch, and dinner.

 A large handful of fresh Thai holy basil is added to a hot wok after frying fragrant garlic and spicy chili paste.
-It may seem like a lot but the basil wilts down, creating a pungent sneeze inducing aroma with a dose of fresh spicy chili and your choice of protein.
+It may seem like a lot but the basil wilts down, creating a pungent sneeze-inducing aroma with a dose of freshly pounded spicy chili and your choice of protein.

-Personally I like mine with minced pork.
+I like mine with minced pork.
 You can order it with chicken ไก่ or squid ปลาหมึก.
-A fried runny egg is usually added for an extra depth of flavor.
+A fried runny egg can be added for an extra depth of flavor.

 Thai holy basil with chicken and fried egg over rice